hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_topic.html.markdown

 * `type` - Specifies the type of Managed Service Identity that is configured on this Event Grid Topic.

-* `principal_id` - Specifies the Principal ID of the System Assigned Managed Service Identity that is configured on this Event Grid Domain.
+* `principal_id` - Specifies the Principal ID of the System Assigned Managed Service Identity that is configured on this Event Grid Topic.

 * `tenant_id` - Specifies the Tenant ID of the System Assigned Managed Service Identity that is configured on this Event Grid Topic.